Are you getting everything done on your To Do list?

 Join the crowd.

 In my blog post Choose One Project, I talk about the myth of multitasking.
-Talking on the phone and answering emails at the same time decreases your overall productivity.
-So does popping into social media sites while you’re trying to focus on an important project or task.
-It causes twice the number of errors when you multitask or allow interruptions to your task.
+Talking on Zoom and answering emails at the same time decreases your overall productivity.

 By allowing all these interruptions, you are losing TWO hours a day of productive time.
 Ouch!